Why Air Duct Cleaning Is Important

 The Importance of Every Breath Your HVAC System Takes

-Having clear air ducts can contribute to good indoor air quality (IAQ), which is a prime concern in relation to pollutants these days.
-We are referring to the air quality around buildings and structures, more specifically as it pertains to the comfort and health of their occupants.
+Having clear air ducts can contribute to good indoor air quality (IAQ), which the US Environmental Protection Agency (EPA) states is a prime concern in relation to pollutants these days.
+The EPA is referring to the air quality around buildings and structures, more specifically as it pertains to the comfort and health of their occupants.

 The health effects from indoor air pollutants can show up soon after you are exposed or even years later.
 While the scientific community recognizes common indoor air quality pollutants can have harmful consequences, it can’t pinpoint how long of an exposure or what concentrations are necessary for specific health problems.